-Cleaning the drinking tube is a little more difficult since we found you have to completely remove the bladder, and pop the tube off the bladder's ridged fitting.
+Cleaning the drinking tube is a little more difficult since we found you have to remove the bladder completely, and pop the tube off the bladder's ridged fitting.
 This model was not as easy to clean as some of our other test packs with the fully-opening bladders, but still much easier than the skinny openings of hydrations packs in the past.

 For someone who doesn't want to spend a ton on a new hydration pack and is a more casual/light user, this may be a good choice.
 We found it to hold its own while out day hiking without too much weight on board, and casual bike rides.

-If you're a casual hydration pack user who's not out for all the latest and greatest features, but just want a simple and inexpensive way to carry some water and a couple personal items, the 2L from Wacool may be for you!
+If you're a casual hydration pack user who's not out for all the latest and greatest features, but just want a simple and inexpensive way to carry some water and a couple of personal items, the Wacool 2L from may be for you!

 — Jason Cronk